zahanm/amerigo/README.md

 What is does
 ---

+Don't want to develop remotely?
-This baby is a convenient rsync wrapper to keep a remote and local directory in sync.
+This baby is a convenient rsync wrapper to keep remote and local directories in sync.

 actions - up | down
 check remote branch match